AdobeDocs/analytics.en/help/implement/vars/page-vars/evar.md

 If more than two decimal places are given, the eVar counter rounds to two decimal places.
 An eVar counter cannot contain negative numbers.

+> [!IMPORTANT] You must first configure eVars to 'Counter' in the Admin Console before using counter eVars.
+See [Conversion variables](/help/admin/admin/conversion-var-admin/conversion-var-admin.md) in the Admin guide.

 ## Exclusive advantages to props or eVars

 In the current version of Adobe Analytics, props and eVars are both custom variables with similar capabilities.
 However, they have several major differences: